g0rd0n2007/frsky-tb/README.md

-# frsky-tb
+# FrSky Telemetry Box
-FrSky Telemetry Box to read data from HobbyWing ESCs
+Read data from HobbyWing ESCs and send it via FrSky Smart Port to Your TX.